Leading Power Cord Manufacturers

 Right Angle Power Cord

-Available with either two-conductor or three-conductor plugs, right angle power set cords are designed to allow users to plug electrical equipment into small spaces without bending or otherwise damaging the cord.
+Right angle power set cords, available with either two-conductor or three-conductor plugs, are designed to connect electrical equipment in tight spaces without bending or damaging the cord.

 Power Strip